Loving myself in the time of thick-waistedness has proved somewhat challenging.

 The first stage I identified was self-pity.
 This stage began the day I found I could not adequately lift a lithe leg to my previously lean stomach in order to slide a foot into pantyhose.
 Nope.
 After a couple tries, I had to sit down on the bed, hoist a bent leg outward a little, thereby avoiding the extra fleshiness that has made its home around my waist.
 Self-pity slapped me full in the face.
 I ran to the mirror and looked at myself sideways, and decided it was not yet noticeable.
 Then I secretly ate a cookie.’

 The second stage I experienced was denial.
 This, for me, resulted in less exercise because my mind balked at more exercise.
 Isn’t thirty years’ worth enough?
 Haven’t I earned the right to relax a little?
-After two months of denial and another half inch around my waist, I got off the couch, turned off the TV, headed back to the gym.
+After two months of denial and another half inch around my waist, I decided exercise will always be mandatory and got back up off the couch.

 The third stage was grudging acceptance.
-Derailed, surprisingly, by my daughters, who cannot accept the fact that I am growing older and trying my best not to be depressed about going up a pant size.
+This stage has been derailed, surprisingly, by my daughters, who cannot accept the fact that I am growing older and trying my best not to be depressed about going up a pant size.
 What do they know?
-They are in their twenties, for Pete’s sake!
+They are in their 20’s, for Pete’s sake.
 I am constantly bludgeoned with phrases like, “Mom!
 All you have to do is a bunch of planks a day!
 Do you know what a plank is?”

 Yes, I know what a plank is and I hate them with all the strength I can muster.
 A steady diet of planks would kill me and I refuse.
 If crunches were good enough for Jane Fonda, they are good enough for me.

 The litany continues, “Mom!
 Dude!
 Have you tried P90X Workout?
 It’s incredible!” or “Mom!
 Dude!
 You don’t have to give in to this, just work out 15 minutes a day!
 That’s it!
 That’s all you need!”